mpiorowski/mpiorowski/README.md

 - Google Cloud Platform

 ### Application
-[UpSend](https://www.upsend.app) - The easiest way to manage files, images and emails.
-And it's free.
+[UpSend](https://www.upsend.app) - The easiest way to manage files, images, and emails in your application.
+And it's free!

 [Rusve](https://github.com/mpiorowski/Rusve) - Open source application build using SvelteKit with Rust as microservices with gRPC.